Tracy Caldwell Dyson: STS-118

 Caldwell Dyson was assigned to STS-118 on May 17, 2006.
 It was announced that she would serve as mission specialist 1 on the first flight of Space Shuttle Endeavour after the Columbia disaster.

-On August 8, 2007, which was the 119th Space Shuttle flight, the 22nd flight to the station, and the 20th flight for Endeavour, Tracy Caldwell Dyson lifted off for the first time.

-During the mission Endeavours crew successfully added another truss segment, a new gyroscope and external spare parts platform to the International Space Station.
+On August 8, 2007, Caldwell Dyson lifted off for the first time on the 119th Space Shuttle flight, the 22nd flight to the station, and the 20th flight for Endeavour.
+During the mission, she successfully added another truss segment, a new gyroscope and external spare parts platform to the International Space Station.
 A new system that enables docked shuttles to draw electrical power from the station to extend visits to the outpost was activated successfully.
 A total of four spacewalks (EVAs) were performed by three crew members.
-Endeavour carried some 5,000 pounds of equipment and supplies to the station and returned to Earth with some 4,000 pounds of hardware and no longer needed equipment.
+Endeavour carried some 5,000 pounds of equipment and supplies to the station and returned to Earth with some 4,000 pounds of hardware and no-longer-needed equipment.
 Traveling 5.3 million miles in space, the STS-118 mission was completed in 12 days, 17 hours, 55 minutes and 34 seconds.

-Finally, on flight day 7 of the flight of STS-118, Caldwell-Dyson celebrated her 38th birthday in space.
+On day 7 of the flight of STS-118, Caldwell-Dyson celebrated her 38th birthday.